kevzettler/MMXOnline/readme.md

--Press 1-9 to switch weapon
--HUD: show weapon icon kills

--Improve text: make it shiny like the MMX text and add drop shadow
--Killcam: show yours highlighted
+-If die on lost don't respawn

+-Zoom scale glitches
--Still jerky walking animations
+-Collision glitch: only looks at up to 1 non-trigger collider, resulting in possibly going thru walls -Still jerky walking animations
--Play music => mute music

 -Refactor break

--If die on lost don't respawn
 -Storm tornado glitches when pushing against wall (doesn't go forward) -AI should switch weapons that have no ammo
 -Walls stop weapons
 -Menu system
--Rolling shield on ceiling

 -All the special weapon charges